francisjgarcia/straperr/README.md

 │   ├── Dockerfile.local                    # Dockerfile to run the project locally
 │   └── compose.yml                         # Docker Compose file to define services and networks
 ├── docs/
+│   ├── VARIABLES.md                        # Documentation about variables needed for integration and deployment
 │   ├── SECRETS.md                          # Documentation about secrets needed for deployment
 │   └── STYLEGUIDE.md                       # Guidelines for code style and formatting
 ├── src/